In This Article

 Before the divorce process begins, your attorney will need information about your marriage and the official documentation attached to it.
 These will include income tax returns and proof of other forms of income related to any marital debt, assets, property valuations, and so forth.

 Attorneys want documents because dry ink doesn't lie.
 Your spouse can say to a mediator or in divorce court, "I paid for the mortgage out of separate monies, not marital funds," in an attempt to retain the total interest in the marital home, but documents can prove whether or not he is being truthful.
 So, you need to provide your attorney with any documents that tell the story of what has happened in your marriage financially and in any other way.

-if you provide digital copies, keep them backed up or saved online to the cloud or to a service such as Google Drive so they are easily accessible to you and won't be lost to you if your computer crashes.
+if you provide digital copies, keep them backed up or saved online to the cloud or to a service such as Google Drive so they are easily accessible to you and won't be lost if your computer crashes.

-It’s important that you provide a complete and very organized file with all documents to your attorney.
-This will keep down confusion for the attorney and help make the negotiation stage of the divorce run more smoothly.
-Plus if you go to court, the more organized and complete your document file is the more supporting evidence you will have for your case.
+It’s important that you provide a complete and very organized file with all documents to your attorney which will help make the negotiation stage of the divorce run more smoothly.
+Plus if you go to court, the more organized and complete your document file is, the more supporting evidence you will have for your case.

 A best practice is organizing the documents into seven specific categories.